Table of Contents

 select and use tools and equipment |

-tools and equipment are selected and used according to scope of work |
+tools and equipment are selected and used according to task |

 inspect room layout |

-room layout is inspected prior to installation to confirm adequate space and prevent interference of pumps and components with other building services |
+room layout is inspected prior to installation to confirm adequate space, lighting, permanent heating and drainage, and to prevent interference of pumps and components with other building services |

 verify layout with drawings |